openstack-archive/fuel-plugin-cinder-gcs/doc/user_guide/config.rst

     .. image:: images/settings.png

   * The project ID
-  * The bucket name to store backup data
+  * The default bucket name to store backup data.
+    The bucket is created if not exists.
+Used as *container* parameter value when Cinder CLI or API is invoked for creating a backup.
+    *Note for Horizon users:* make sure *Container Name* in *Create Volume Backup* window is filled with the appropriate bucket name.
+    Improper or empty *Container Name* can cause a new bucket creation.
   * The storage class for the bucket, can be selected from drop-down list
   * Bucket location, a list of locations can be found in `Google Cloud storage documentation <https://cloud.google.com/storage/docs/bucket-locations>`_